Convert old TLNs to TEI anchors

 In the Terminal, move to the

-lemdo folder]/data/texts/WWWW/main/emdWWWW_M.xml So if your LEMDO project folder is
+lemdo directory]/data/texts/WWWW/main/emdWWWW_M.xml So if your LEMDO project directory

 This command assumes that the modern-spelling text is called emdWWWW_M.xml, and the